+both with Zoom ID: 822 4482 3899.
+The shared password is available in the Discussion Sections document under the Course Information tab on Moodle.
 Only attend the discussion section you are signed up for.
 No credit is given otherwise.

-During the discussion sections, TAs will distribute worksheets to be completed collaboratively in small groups.
+During the discussion sections, students complete worksheets collaboratively in small groups.
 At the end of the period, each group will submit one worksheet.
 Complete solutions to the worksheet will be posted afterwards on Learn@Illinois.